Alibaba-MIIL/ASL/README.md

 The two losses are bit-accurate.
-However, ``` AsymmetricLossOptimized``` contains a more optimized (and complicated) way of implementing ASL, which minimizes memory allocation gpu uploading, and favors inplace operations.
+However, ``` AsymmetricLossOptimized``` contains a more optimized (and complicated) way of implementing ASL, which minimizes memory allocations, gpu uploading, and favors inplace operations.

 ## Pretrained Models
-In this [file](MODEL_ZOO.md), we provide pre-trained models on various datasets.
+In this [link](MODEL_ZOO.md), we provide pre-trained models on various dataset.

 ## Inference Code
 We provide [inference code](infer.py), that demonstrate how to load our